PKUCSS/PKUCSS.github.io/index.md

 title: ""
 ---

 Sishuo Chen(陈思硕) is a master student of [Center for Data Science](https://www.ds.pku.edu.cn/), Peking University, advised by Prof. [Xu Sun(孙栩)](https://xusun.org).
 He received the bachelor degree of computer science and economics at Peking University in July 2021.
-Currently, he is working on the research topics about natural langugae processing and trustworthy machine learning.
+Currently, he is working on the research topics about natural language processing and trustworthy machine learning.

 ## Education